-Management of the postemployment benefits plan is vested with the Town Manager and Director of Finance.
-Policy oversight is provided by the Employee Insurance and Pension Benefits Committee, which consists of eleven members: five who specialize in the employee benefits field, two from the Town Council, two from the Board of Education and two alternate members.
+Management of the postemployment benefits plan is vested with the Town.
+Policy oversight is provided by the Trustees of the OPEB Trust Fund, which consists of individuals who specialize in the employee benefits field, one from the Board of Selectman, one from the Board of Education and one from the Board of Finance.

-At July 1, 2021, plan membership consisted of the following:
+At July 1, 2022, plan membership consisted of the following:

 Inactive Employees Currently Receiving Benefit

-Payments 22
+Payments 25

 Inactive Employees Entitled to but Not Yet

 Receiving Benefit Payments -

-Active Employees 745
+Active Employees 724

-Total 767
+Total 749